aclarembeau/plugen/README.md

    This will start a local development server, and you can access your website at `http://localhost:3000`.

 4. **Customize and extend**: Explore Plugen's plugin ecosystem and customize your website further to meet your specific requirements.
 Visit the Plugen documentation for more details.

+## Additional documentation

+If you need more help, feel free to check out:

+ - DOCUMENTATION.md : Technical documentation, and configuration of the plugin files
+ - CONTRIBUTING.md : A guide on how to develop your own plugins

 ## Contributing